Tuesday, 24 April 2012

 Another Hitchcock effort in 1954 was Rear Window and later became Disturbia in 2007.

-Of the direct title remakes, here's a yummy selection.
-There is of course more than I'll mention and the remake will probably be more famous than the original and hence, some may not even know that there was an original.
+Of direct title remakes, here's a yummy selection.
+There is of course more than I'll mention and the remake will probably be more famous than the original and inevitably, some may not even know that there was an original.

 The Day the Earth Stood Still (1951 and 2008)